miguel5612/ThermistorLibrary/README.md

 ## Installation Instructions

 - Using Arduino IDE
-  + Clic in green download button.
+  + Clic in green Clone or download button.
   + Select download as zip.
   + Follow this instruccions: [Instructions for Windows or mac](https://www.arduino.cc/en/Guide/Libraries)